kobo/groovyserv/docs/source/userguide.md

 ^C  # <-- CTRL-C
 ```

-You can interrupt a infinte loop of a script by CTRL-C.
+You can interrupt the infinte loop of the script by CTRL-C.
 See [Interrupt by CTRL-C](#@) section.

 ### Exit code

-A exit value of a `groovyclient` command is equivalent to a `System.exit(status)`:
+An exit value of a `groovyclient` command is equivalent to a `System.exit(status)`:

 ```sh
 $ groovyclient -e ";"